 MA EPHT - Outdoor Air Quality

-Outdoor air quality refers to the condition of air outdoors.
+Outdoor air quality refers to how healthy the air is to breathe.
 It focuses on pollutants that impact human health.
-Outdoor air pollution results from human activities like burning fossil fuels.
-Pollution can also come from natural sources like smoke and dust.
+Outdoor air pollution results from human activities like burning fossil fuels and natural sources like smoke and dust.
 Poor outdoor air quality can cause both short- and long-term harm to our airways and lungs, as well as impact other important organs in our bodies.

 What causes poor outdoor air quality?